-Dr. Schwendener-Holt was trained as a Counseling Psychologist.
+Dr. Schwendener-Holt was trained as a counseling psychologist.
 She holds the HSPP and APBB (board certified in Clinical Psychology) certifications.
 She also has a M.Div degree.
-Her clinical interests are varied but is most interested in “normal” people experiencing difficulties in life.
+Her clinical interests are varied but she is most interested in “normal” people experiencing difficulties in life.
 She’s had a wide-ranging career with positions as a police/fire psychologist, college professor, state hospital psychologist, addictions specialist, and in private practice.
 She is currently a Veterans Administration psychologist in home health.
 Her specialty areas are working with trauma, veterans, EMDR, and women’s issues.
 She is a mindfulness mentor who believes everyone has the capacity to grow and change.
 Her current passion revolves around being a Forgiveness Practitioner, and is writing a book on this subject.

 Dr. Darla McKeeman is a licensed psychologist with over 30 years of experience, working in inpatient, outpatient, healthcare, non-profit and private practice settings.
 In 1987, she received her Ph.D. from Arizona State University in Tempe, Arizona.
 Her research, published in the journal, Addictive Behaviors (1991), explored the relationship between cognitive complexity and affect variability in smoking cessation.
 She practiced and was licensed in Arizona and Texas before returning to her home state of Indiana in 2000.